lschierer/RUT/packages/luke/20050906/monitoring-where-you-look.md

 ---

-title: monitoring where you look
+title: "monitoring where you look"
 date: 2005-09-06 21:52:32
 tags:
   -  science